forrestjs/forrestjs/packages/service-fastify/README.md

 ### port

-`fastify.port: 5000` sets up the port on which the server runs.
+`setConfig('fastify.port', 8080)` sets up the port on which the server will listen for requests.

 It falls back to environment variables: